sc-ventures/cloudbreak-documentation/docs/common/cb-ui.md

 ## Manage and Monitor Clusters

 You can manage monitor your clusters from the Cloudbreak UI.
-To do that, click on the title representing the cluster that you want to access:
+To do that, click on the tile representing the cluster that you want to access:

 <a href="../images/cb-ui3.png" target="_blank" title="click to enlarge"><img src="../images/cb-ui3.png" width="650" title="Azure Portal"></a>